jaswged/Healz_gba_jam/README.md

 ### Controls

-- A: 1 sec cast basic heal `Bandage`
+- A: 1 sec cast basic heal `Restore`
 - B: Instant cast heal with a cooldown `Cauterize`
 - L: Hot heals over 5 seconds.
 Only 1 at a time `Regenerate`
 - R: Hold to generate `Meditate`
 - D-pad: Move cursor around to select which character to cast spell on.
-- Start: Start over?
+- Start: Help screen
 - Select: Menu shows details for above spells

 ## UI Layout